James Douglas (governor): Governor of the Colony of Vancouver Island

 His relations with First Nations peoples were mixed.
-On the one hand, Douglas' wife was Cree, he had established many close business and personal relationships with indigenous peoples as a fur trader, and he sought to conclude treaties (the Douglas Treaties) with First Nations on southern Vancouver Island.
+On the one hand, Douglas's wife was Cree, he had established many close business and personal relationships with indigenous peoples as a fur trader, and he sought to conclude treaties (the Douglas Treaties) with First Nations on southern Vancouver Island.
 The Douglas Treaties included compensation to First Nations in return for their cession of large swaths of territory.
 The treaties, concluded between 1850 and 1854, acquired 14 parcels of land for the Crown from the native peoples, totaling 570 km2.
 The treaty-making was halted after the Colony ran out of money to pursue its expansion policy.
 Douglas directed surveyors to lay out British Columbia’s first reserves to include all occupied village sites and farm fields, “and as much land in the vicinity of each as they could till, or was required for their support.”
 Douglas further instructed that Indigenous people should be allowed to “freely exercise and enjoy the rights of fishing the Lakes and Rivers, and of hunting over all unoccupied Crown Lands in the Colony,” and should be permitted to “dig and search for gold, and hold mining claims on the same terms precisely as other miners.”

 On the other hand, in 1856, Douglas supplied Washington Territory's Governor Isaac Stevens with ammunition and other supplies to assist the US government in its conflict with Native American tribes.
 In correspondence between the two, Stevens requests, on credit, $10,000 to $15,000 of "Indian goods, for the distribution among the friendly Indians."
 The Hudson's Bay and other vendors would not accept Steven's promissory note for the goods requested, so Douglas purchased sugar, coffee, blankets, gunpowder and lead with his own personal funds.

+He sponsored the resettlement of 35 Black Americans, later known as the "Pioneer Committee", from San Francisco to Vancouver Island.

 The administration also founded public elementary schools, worked to control alcohol in the colony, and constructed the Victoria District Church (the forerunner to the Christ Church Cathedral).
 In 1856, as ordered by the British Government, Douglas reluctantly established an elected Legislative Assembly.
 That was a turning point for Douglas, who had grown accustomed to administering the colony with absolute authority.
 The council was opposed to Douglas on many issues and consistently criticized him for having a conflict of interest between his duties to the company and to the colony.